- water usage

 - Large format rainfall heads (20+ l/min): Consider 50mm waste pipe, particularly if the waste run is long

-For wet rooms, the floor drain must be sized for the anticipated flow rate.
-Standard wet room drains (50mm bodies) handle most shower types; very high-flow shower heads may require a larger drain body and a 50mm waste pipe.
+Specifically, for wet rooms, the floor drain must be sized for the anticipated flow rate.
+Standard wet room drains (50mm bodies) handle most shower types.
+Very high-flow shower heads may require a larger drain body and a 50mm waste pipe.

 Water-saving measures

-Fitting a flow regulator on the shower head: Restricts flow to 6–8 l/min without reducing the perceived quality significantly.
+Fitting a flow regulator on the shower head: For example, restricts flow to 6–8 l/min without reducing the perceived quality significantly.
 A simple, cheap (£5–10) fitting that can halve water usage.

-Timed shower: A 4-minute shower at 8 l/min uses 32 litres — genuinely less than any bath.
+Timed shower: As a result, a 4-minute shower at 8 l/min uses 32 litres — genuinely less than any bath.
 A simple shower timer keeps usage in this range.

 Aerated shower heads: Mix air with water to maintain the perceived flow sensation while reducing actual water volume by 30–50%.

-Shower head descaling: Hard water areas see progressive flow reduction as scale builds up in the shower head nozzles.
+Shower head descaling: Meanwhile, hard water areas see progressive flow reduction as scale builds up in the shower head nozzles.
 Regular descaling (monthly in very hard water areas) maintains design flow rates and prevents the temptation to increase the flow pressure setting to compensate.